brycec23/Desserts/README.md

 - In app video and website viewing in the DessertDetails page via a custom WebView.
 Unimplemented: With more time, I had hoped to implement a sorting system for the main view that allows users to show desserts that fall under a certain tag or tags.
 I parsed the JSON data such that the tags are stored in an array of strings rather than one string (["tag1","tag2","tag3"] vs. "tag1,tag2,tag3").

 ### NOTE: For a few desserts, there are valid youtube links, however those videos have since been made private or taken down.
-With furhter polishing, I would verify that the video is public before displaying a navigation link for it.
+With further polishing, I would verify that the video is public before displaying a navigation link for it.